-Huge explosion at base of Ukraine TV tower
+Five killed as Russian missile strikes TV tower in Kyiv

 The plan was not to occupy Ukraine, he said.

+A US official said the assault on Kyiv had “stalled” and some units were “surrendering without a fight” to Ukrainian troops.

-Britain’s defence ministry said that intelligence showed the Russian advance on Kyiv had made little progress in the past 24 hours, probably due to logistical problems.
+The UK Ministry of Defence said intelligence showed the Russian advance on Kyiv had made little progress in the past 24 hours, probably due to logistical problems.

 But it also warned that Russia was risking more civilian casualties by using heavy artillery in urban areas.